 Our therapists are trained to create a safe and non-judgmental space for you to share your experiences and emotions, and we are committed to upholding ethical guidelines and best practices when it comes to protecting your personal information.

 We understand that your journey toward healing from PTSD is unique, and we are honored to be a part of it.
 We want you to feel empowered and in control of your therapy experience, knowing that your privacy is respected and valued every step of the way.

 While a small percentage of the population suffers from posttraumatic memory “flashbacks” (or PTSD), a far greater number of individuals struggle on a regular basis with emotional “over-reactions.”
 Chronic over-reacting usually indicates a person is triggered to defend him or herself from a past event, which was very painful emotionally or physically.
 Unfortunately, chronic “over-reacting” can be very damaging to current relationships.

-If you have troubling memories, a PTSD diagnosis or unexpected emotional reactions that disrupt the way you want to live your life we encourage you to call.
+If you have troubling memories, unexpected emotional reactions, or any of the above listed symptoms that disrupt the way you want to live your life, we encourage you to call.
 We can help.